alirios/RogueCaves/readme.md

 * ALife now takes into consideration a target's weapon.
 * Weapons now have ranks and statuses.
 * Game now goes into turn-based mode when danger arises.
+* Fixed issue with idle ALife automatically traveling to the surface for food.

 Previous Version: 04.21.2012A
 ----------------------------